Skip to content

 114. Treatment of palm oil refinery effluent (PORE)?

-The company reports that it built wastewater treatment plants to treat both POME and palm oil refinery effluent (PORE) in order to ensure that wastewater must have met specified legal limits.
+The company reports that it has constructed wastewater treatment plants to treat both POME and PORE to ensure that wastewater must meet specified legal limits.

 • Y